Maozheng6/Maozheng/README.md

 ## Programming skills
 Python (fluent), Java, Swift, #C.

-Deep learning with Pytorch and TensorFlow, Android development with Java, iOS development with Swift, VR development in Unity with C#
+Android development with Java, iOS development with Swift, VR development in Unity with C#, Deep learning with Pytorch or TensorFlow

 ## Teaching Experience
 Teaching Assistance for CSE323 human-computer interaction, CSE214 data structures and CSE215 foundations of computer science